Home > Investors > Annual Meeting > Information Circular > Board

 Meets share ownership requirement for President and Chief Executive Officer

 1. As a result of provisional liquidation proceedings of its South African operating subsidiaries, Rockwell Diamonds Inc. (RDI) was unable to complete and file its audited financial statements for the year ended February 28, 2018, the corresponding management discussion and analysis and applicable certificates by the prescribed deadline due to funding constraints and uncertainty of the outcome of the provisional liquidation process of its subsidiaries in South Africa.
 As a result, the Ontario Securities Commission issued a cease trade order in respect of RDI dated July 5, 2018.
-The cease trade order was revoked by the Ontario Securities Commission effective December 23, 2020, following which the shares of RDI resumed trading on the JSE Limited under the symbol “RDI”.
-As a result of the completion of an amalgamation and going-private transaction on April 16, 2021, RDI’s shares were de-listed from the JSE Limited and the Ontario Securities Commission issued an order confirming that RDI had ceased to be a reporting issuer in Canada.
+The cease trade order was revoked by the Ontario Securities Commission effective December 23, 2020, following which the shares of RDI resumed trading on the Johannesburg Stock Exchange under the symbol “RDI”.
+As a result of the completion of an amalgamation and going-private transaction on April 16, 2021, RDI’s shares were de-listed from the Johannesburg Stock Exchange and the Ontario Securities Commission issued an order confirming that RDI had ceased to be a reporting issuer in Canada.

-2. Dr. Bristow was also a director of Midway Resources International (MRI) and five of MRI’s wholly-owned subsidiaries, including Zarara Oil & Gas Ltd. (Zarara).
+2. Dr. Bristow was a director of Midway Resources International (MRI) and five of MRI’s wholly-owned subsidiaries, including Zarara Oil & Gas Ltd. (Zarara).
 MRI and its subsidiaries, including Zarara, are private companies.
-Zarara was placed into administration in November 2020 and MRI was placed in administration in March 2021.
-Following a restructuring process, the Grand Court of the Cayman Islands issued a final order completing the dissolution of MRI on October 26, 2022.
-The dissolution proceedings in respect of Zarara remain ongoing, and the Supreme Court of Mauritius has issued an order extending the deadline for the completion of such proceedings to January 31, 2025.
+Zarara was placed into administration in November 2020 and MRI was placed into administration in March 2021.
+Following a restructuring process, the Grand Court of the Cayman Islands issued a final order completing the dissolution of MRI on October 26, 2022, and the Supreme Court of Mauritius issued a final order completing the dissolution of Zarara on November 26, 2024.

-3. Dr. Bristow owns 6,011,197 Barrick Shares directly.
+3. Dr. Bristow owns 6,327,365 Barrick Shares directly.
 In addition, Dr. Bristow holds 306,589 Barrick Shares pursuant to the exchange into Barrick Shares of the one-off Randgold CEO Award that was granted to him by Randgold in 2013.
+These Barrick Shares must be held for the duration of Dr. Bristow’s employment with Barrick.

 Helen Cai